 COS loves to care for it's own.
 When someone may find themselves facing a difficult moment such as the loss of a loved one, or a transition between jobs, or an illness, Angel Food Ministers provide a meal or two to help ease the stress and let you know you are loved.
 You can also offer to assist in other ways, if you are not a cook.
 This person should either enjoy cooking for others, or be willing to help with simple chores or errands when someone is in need.

-COS Cards
+COS Greeting Cards